 How to make Peanut Butter Blossoms

-First things first: toss your whole bag of Hershey’s Kisses into the freezer so they’re super cold when it’s time to press them into the cookies after baking.
+First things first: tossing your whole bag of Hershey’s Kisses into the freezer so they’re super cold when it’s time to press them into the cookies after baking is ESSENTIAL.
 If you skip this step, your kisses might fall right off once they are cooled, which is super frustrating!

 Now it’s time to mix together the dough.
 Beat the butter with sugars before adding pb, to make it nice and fluffy and avoid chunks.